Updated on the 29th September 2020

 3. How do you foster peer-to-peer recognition inside your organisation?

-Incentives and rewards for employees doesn’t just have to come from the employer.
+Rewards and incentives for employees doesn’t just have to come from the employer.
 At Learnosity and Innowell, this is a case where the company culture does the heavy lifting.
 Peer-to-peer recognition happens organically and is a result of a strong culture.
 Both teams are on the small side and so a formal peer-to-peer recognition system isn’t needed as of yet.

 4. What’s the best way to give employees feedback and to receive feedback from employees?